Europa_Berlijn_muur

 Shopping at Mauerpark

-During the week, Mauerpark is a fairly "normal" park with grass and trees, where people come to relax and exercise.
-On Sundays in the summer, one of Berlin's most famous and busiest flea markets, the Flohmarkt, takes place here, making the area resemble a large festival site.
-Besides the market, bands and musicians also perform, and sometimes there's even karaoke in the afternoon.
+During the week, Mauerpark is a fairly "normal" park with lawns and trees, where people gather to relax or exercise.
+On Sundays, especially in summer, the park is completely transformed by one of Berlin's most famous and busiest flea markets: the Flohmarkt.
+The grounds are reminiscent of a large festival, with rows of stalls, live music, and a lively atmosphere.

 Great places to eat and drink near Mauerpark: